 “So I was hunting, looking for an entrance into their, we’ll call it a warren for lack of better terms, when the entire sheet of ice I was standing on cracks and gives way, and woosh, down I fall.
 Turns out I was walking on top of a warren the whole time.
 Anyway, I fall into a tunnel, and bounce around hitting things, getting beat up and then splat crack I hit the ground and all these ice chunks hit around me.
 I come to in a world of pain, I mean I hadn’t felt pain like that in years.
 Turns out my leg had got tangled with my rifle as I fell and ended up breaking both, my leg in two places and my rifle is bent and the stock is busted into these splintery shards, meaning it’s useless.
 And to make things worse, I look around and find that I’ve landed in the middle of the Mitrith nest, the little ones are scuttling around freaking out because ice just rained on them.
 Lucky for me, they haven’t found me yet, ice chunks had made a bit of a ring around me.
 But I’m in a bad way, legs busted, guns busted, I can’t run, and to fight, I’m down to my back up pieces, a pistol and a SMG, a Maliwan fire-caustic one, don’t remember the name.
 And I realize I’m gonna die, or at least most likely.”

 “That’s how it goes?
 Existential dread.
-I’m gonna vanish from the galaxy and not only will there be no one to morn, there will be no one who knows.
+I’m gonna vanish from the galaxy and not only will no one morn, there won’t be anyone who knows.
 I’m just gonna be gone, poof that’s it.
 No more me.
 And I’m nearly paralyzed with it.
 But that’s actually what got me through, I didn’t want to be forgotten before I had anyone to remember me, so I take the ruined rifle and tie it to my leg as a splint.
 And I proceeded to hobble and crawl my way out.
-And if you ever find yourself hunting Mitrith know that they dislike caustic much more than fire.
-Melts the little buggers to goo.”
+And if you ever find yourself hunting Mitrith, know that they dislike caustic much more than fire.
+Melts the little buggers to goo.

 “And you are no longer alone.
 I am sure that Gaige would miss you if you were gone.”